 They have a coach.
 Let their coach do his/her job.

 Be respectful of the other team regardless of their ability.

 Keep your perspective.
 Regardless of the sport you are watching, these are kids, and even the college students are still in their teens.
 Most of them will not go on to play professional sports.
 They play for the love of the sport.

 Someone once said, “Sports don’t build character, they reveal it.”

 Osaka’s gracious behavior was not a fluke.
-It is something she learned over time and has exemplified on more than one occasion.
+It’s something she learned over time and has shown on more than one occasion.
 Although Osaka was the winner, she left her opponent feeling good about herself.
 That’s the sign of someone who has their ego in check and understands the impact of their behavior on others.
 Modeling great sportsmanship and character will teach your child skills they can use on and off the field.

 https://firstthings.org/wp-content/uploads/2019/09/kelly-sikkema-WRByZhruW6o-unsplash-e1597346127795.jpg298450Julie Baumgardnerhttps://firstthings.org/wp-content/uploads/2020/01/ftf-logo-300x186.pngJulie Baumgardner2019-09-09 00:00:002022-05-10 10:42:077 Ways to Promote Good Sportsmanship